clase2DAWA/DAWEC/readme.md

 ## Future Features

+Scene system : Graphic design which shows different environment for each game level.

-Scoring System : System that rewards players for guessing words correctly and quickly
+Scoring System : System that rewards players for guessing words correctly and quickly.

 Word Diccionary : Using API to access any main diccionary where we can have multiple choices for each group of words.

 Multiplayer Mode : Consider adding a multiplayer mode where players can take turns guessing words.